 The key to ending bedwetting once and for all is to encourage your child’s mind and body to work more closely together but as every parent who has a child that’s stuck with a bedwetting habit will tell you, it’s easier said than done.
-As the tenth anniversary edition of Stop Bedwetting in Seven Days by author Alicia Eaton is published, we caught up with Alicia to find out her golden rules when helping children stay dry at night.
+So, we caught up with Alicia Eaton author of Stop Bedwetting in Seven Days to find out her golden rules when helping children stay dry at night.

 Alicia uses a variety of techniques including hypnotherapy and neuro-linguistic programming (NLP) in her behavioural change programme.
 Developing a quicker, safer and more natural alternative to changing the night-time habits of bedwetting children for good, while also boosting their confidence and feelings of well-being.
 She says “over the years, I noticed that the majority of children who came to see me for a consultation were dry that same night.
 Keeping dry, however, often proved much harder, which is why I started giving visualisation exercises as homework and an audio recording to listen to as backup”

-How to Stop Bedwetting: The 9 Golden Rules for Parents
+How to Stop Bedwetting in 7 Days: The 9 Golden Rules for Parents

 1: Words Work